How to Grow

 How to plant in containers

-Most crocus varieties will grow well in containers and look great either on their own or mixed with
+Crocuses grow well in containers and look great either on their own or mixed with other spring-flowering bulbs.

-3. Leave the foliage to grow for about 6-8 weeks after flowering.
-This allows the bulbs time to
+3. Ideally, leave the foliage to grow for around 6-8 weeks after flowering.
+This allows the bulbs time to build up resources for next year’s flowers.

 Pests and Diseases